This is a question that many of us – cookware geeks- have. The induction cooktops have reached the kitchen field to stay.

 Believe me, I understand you.

-Good news is that there is a third way to affront this situation: A converter plate
+The good news is that there is a third way to affront this situation: A converter plate

 I have to make the disclaimer, is not my favorite choice.